CWISE J1249+3621: Physical properties and origin

-The researchers explore different scenarios which could have caused the high velocity of CWISE J1249+362.
+The researchers explored different scenarios which could have caused the high velocity of CWISE J1249+362.
 One possibility is that it originates from the Galactic Center.
 The object is currently moving towards the Galactic Center, so it could be on its return pass.
 This is however only possible if it is bound to the Milky Way.
 Another possibility is that it was ejected during a type Ia supernova.
 In this scenario CWISE J1249+362 would have been in a tight binary with a massive white dwarf, which would have involved mass transfer in a cataclysmic variable star.
 The predicted ejection speed for this scenario agrees with the speed of CWISE J1249+362.
 Two other possibilities are that it originates from a dynamical ejection from a globular cluster or ejection from a nearby dwarf galaxy.
 There are however no globular clusters in the past position of this object.
 It is unlikely that CWISE J1249+362 is an extragalactic star, because its motion is confined within the galactic plane, which makes an origin within the Milky Way more likely.

 More research that involves a direct measurement of its parallax and additional optical and infrared spectra are needed to narrow down its origin.
 If it originated in a type Ia supernova, its atmosphere could for example be enriched in heavy elements, particularly in nickel.